jedahan/hypermac/readme.md

 ### mini vmac

+   **Mini vMac.app** is distributed under the terms of the [GPL](license.txt).

    This repo contains an custom version of minivmac, modified to redraw the entire screen on mousemove by jedahan.
    Otherwise, there are crazy artifacts everywhere on linux.
    The modified source is in the `src/` directory.
-It should really be version controlled at some point...
+It should really be version controlled separately at some point...

    The most relevant file is MYOSGLUE.c :)